-According to Charter Section 2.05, the Mayor has been delegated the responsibility to act as the City Council's ceremonial representative at public events and functions.
+Pursuant to Charter Section 2.05, the Mayor has been delegated the responsibility to act as the City Council's ceremonial representative at public events and functions.
 In the Mayor's absence, the Mayor Pro Tem assumes this responsibility.
-In both the Mayor's and Mayor Pro Tem's absence, the Mayor will appoint another Councilmember to assume the responsibility.
+In absence of the Mayor and Mayor Pro Tem, the Mayor will select another Councilmember to assume the responsibility.